• Skip to primary navigation

 Is tzatziki healthier than sour cream?

 Yes!
-Tzatziki is a healthier option over sour cream.
+Tzatziki is a healthier option than sour cream.
 The dip has 124 calories per serving.
 Please see the chart at the bottom of the recipe card for full nutritional value.

 Love it ?
 Save the recipe for later!